adithirgis/adithiru/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
 I am a Geospatial data analyst at [ILK Labs](https://www.ilklabs.com/), India.
 I have a Masters in Geoinformatics and a Bachelors in Physics.
 I have been working on mobile monitoring of air quality in specific routes in Bengaluru along with applying different models to low-cost air quality sensor data.
 I like making things simpler and automating analysis.
+I am a certified [RStudio Tidyverse Instructor](https://education.rstudio.com/trainers/people/upadhya+adithi/).

 I started out with C++ while in high school and slowly moved to C and C# during Bachelors and Masters respectively.
 I started to use R to automate analysis for a bunch of satellite images and never turned back.
 I continuously use Python or R at work to make numbers easy to understand.
 I also use QGIS to make high resolution spatial maps.